This article contains affiliate links that will allow us to earn commissions without any extra cost to you. Read our full disclosure here.

 Amazon sellers who want to rank for relevant keywords without burning money on PPC know how important listing optimization is.
 You’ve probably tried one or two keyword research tools to help you find the best keywords that would increase conversions, and you’re here to explore other options.

-In this article, we’ll review DataDive and its features and show you how we used it on our own listings and how it affected our sales.
+In this DataDive review, we'll talk about the tool's features and show you how we used it on our own listings and how it affected our sales.

 What Is DataDive?